swufung/ADMMSoftmax/README.md

 # ADMMSoftmax

-This repo contains a Matlab implementation of the ADMM-Softmax method described [here](https://arxiv.org/abs/1901.09450)
+This repo contains a Matlab implementation of the ADMM-Softmax technique outlined in this [paper](https://arxiv.org/abs/1901.09450)

 # Dependencies